ringcentral/ringcentral-api-docs/docs/basics/your-first-steps.md

 * **Server/No UI** - this is the only platform type that allows for password-based authentication.

-!!! danger "You cannot edit Platform Type after your app has been created"

 [Learn more about platform types in "Creating an Application" &raquo;](../create-app/)

 #### Permissions